All Episodes

 If this is all right, the impact of the game is very simply expressed.

-Yes, well, the ultimate impact of this would be quite clearly that uh future football players, uh even all the way up to the pinnacle, the NFL will be less and less the children of educated blue state, sophisticated liberal Democrats.
+Yes, well, the ultimate impact of this would be, quite clearly, that future football players, even all the way up to the pinnacle, NFL, will be less and less the children of educated, blue state, sophisticated liberal Democrats.

 Those children will simply not experience the game.

-They'll not play, and therefore the NFL will essentially be made up of blockheads, uneducated, red state, conservative Republican barbarians, concussions.
+And therefore, the NFL will essentially be made up of blockheads, uneducated, red state, conservative, Republican barbarians, concussions.

 Concussions will be widespread.